The Vice of Humanity: Plot

 Opera singer Tamara is heavily addicted to cocaine.
 Her manager Mangol, who also acts as their coke supplier, goes in and out of her house and uses it as his drug transshipment point.
 Due to her addiction, Tamara has now lost both her husband and her daughter, who is growing up with her ex-husband.
-In order to spare his daughters' greater suffering, Mangol tells them both that their mother had died.
+In order to spare his daughter's greater suffering, Mangol tells them both that their mother had died.
 When her daughter sits in the audience for one evening, she becomes a great admirer of Tamara's singing skills.

-For Mangol, the young girl is nothing more than another potential customer whom he wants to make addicted to cocaine, but Tamara is on guard, and won't let it happen.
+For Mangol, the young girl is nothing more than another potential customer whom he wants addicted to cocaine, but Tamara is on guard, and won't let it happen.
 Tamara decides to snatch her daughter from the dirty hands of the dealer and put her back in the safe hands of her ex-husband.
 Tamara sees no hope and commits an act of desperation.
-She snatches her daughter while Mangol is strangled by one of his junkie customers with bare hands.
+She snatches her daughter while Mangol is strangled by one of his junkie customers.